Integrated Bridge System (IBS)

 ‘‘Remote diagnostics and troubleshooting via satellite means that problems can be solved much faster than before.”

-Closed Circuit Television (CCTV) operation and presentation, Advance Position Prediction and Voyage Data Recorder (VDR) are available for integration with the L-3 Navigation IBS.
+Closed Circuit Television (CCTV) operation and presentation, Advance Position Prediction and Voyage Data Recorder (VDR) are available for integration with the L-3 MAPPS IBS.
 Integration of Automatic Identification Systems (AIS) with ECDIS/ARPA is also offered as required by IMO regulations.